ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 If the 20th century is any indication, it only takes one bad idea, and maybe even one bad person to ruin the world.

 In the social media age, this ruination becomes all the more likely as almost anybody can build up a large enough following to influence millions of minds.
-They don't even need a large following!
+They don’t even need a large following!
 They could just covertly produce a system like the one the AIs are proposing.
 And when AI inevitably comes to be, maybe our reality could see its reflection in the reality of Metal Gear Solid 2.

 ![](./images/liberty.png)[size: l, aspect: 860x480]